PTMahlangu/Python-API-CLI/README.md

 ```

 ## To Run
-If there is no flags/argiment passed all the data will be used
+If there is no flags/command arguments passed all the data will be used
 ```bash
 python3 app.py 2022-01-11 2022-01-14
 ```